 When CORE started growing, the Open University faced an immense workload and required help to make their project work as it should.
 They needed specialists to add development capacity for regular technical operations to deliver CORE.

 They suffered from a severe lack of developer staff because the project’s popularity and resource attendance rose quickly.
 Meanwhile, the CORE project’s team had just 3 in-house developers.

-However, when the company decided to hire additional staff, it faced the problem — the UK developer rates were too high for a university budget to afford.
+However, when the company decided to hire nearshore development center, it faced the problem — the UK developer rates were too high for a university budget to afford.